-Table 4.2 above demonstrates that the sample was 59% female and 41% male, indicating a female-dominant respondent pool.
+Table 4above demonstrates that the sample was 59% female and 41% male, indicating a female-dominant respondent pool.
 A chi-square test (χ² = 7.06, p = .008, df = 1) revealed that the gender distribution was statistically significant, implying that female staff were either more willing to participate in the study or were more prevalent in leadership or teaching roles within the sampled institutions.
 This could reflect broader gender dynamics in the education sector, where women are often well-represented in academic staff positions.

 4.2.2 Highest Professional Qualification